Image Classification using Machine Learning

 #RandomForestClassifier

-The answer variable is a list having only one number which is the index of the classes list.
-The category at this index is the predicted class.
+The answer variable is a list having only one number, which is the index of the class list.
+The category in this index is the predicted class.

-The model predicts it to be a bird which is right!
-But, it predicts incorrectly for a few test images.
-Building a CNN or ANN model instead can overcome the drawback.
+The model predicts it to be a bird, which is right!
+But it predicts incorrectly for a few test images.
+Building a CNN or ANN model instead can overcome this drawback.

 Conclusion

-Thus, in this blog, we discussed how to use image classification in Machine Learning by implementing four common ML algorithms including Random Forest, KNN, Decision Tree, and Naive Bayes classifier.
-Due to their poor accuracies, Deep learning is preferred for image classification tasks.
+Thus, this blog discussed image classification in machine learning by implementing four common ML algorithms, including Random Forest, KNN, Decision Tree, and Naive Bayes classifier.
+Due to their poor accuracy, deep learning is preferred for image classification tasks.

-You can explore this work further by trying to improve these image classification in ML models using hyperparameter tuning.
+You can explore this work further by improving these image classifications in ML models using hyperparameter tuning.
 You may arrive at better accuracies in that case!
 Go ahead and try!

 Key Takeaways:

-• Preprocessing steps like normalization and reshaping required
+• Preprocessing steps like normalization and reshaping are required.

-• Deep learning (CNNs) preferred for better accuracy
+• Deep learning (CNNs) is preferred for better accuracy.

 The media shown in this article is not owned by Analytics Vidhya and are used at the Author’s discretion.